 Vitamins fall into one of two categories based on their solubility.
-Water soluble vitamins dissolve in water and are readily lost from the body via the kidneys.
-A regular, daily intake is therefore important to avoid deficiencies.
-In contrast, fat soluble vitamins are more readily stored in liver and fat cells, so it takes longer for low dietary intakes to lead to a deficiency.
-It is important not to exceed recommended doses of fat soluble vitamins as excess could build up in the body to cause toxicity.
+Water-soluble vitamins dissolve in water and are readily lost from the body via the kidneys, so a regular daily intake is important to avoid deficiencies.
+By contrast, fat-soluble vitamins are more readily stored in liver and fat cells, so it takes longer for low dietary intakes to lead to a deficiency.
+It is important not to exceed recommended doses of fat-soluble vitamins as excess could build up in the body and cause toxicity.

 With such an extensive range of vitamin and mineral delivery methods to choose from, it can be difficult to know which one is best for you.
-The reason behind this diversity stems from our belief in personalisation when it comes to health; no one product is perfect for everyone and we hope this is reflected in our supplement range, as well in our development of new delivery methods for example our range of ‘opti’ supplements.
+The reason behind this diversity stems from our belief in personalisation when it comes to health; no one product is perfect for everyone, and we hope this is reflected in our supplement range, as well in our development of new delivery methods such as our range of 'opti' supplements.